tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/06_Purging/03_04_Purging_Ensure_Marked_Complete.md

 ![image](../images/06_01_Purging_Request_List.png)

 The Requests List screen displays the progress of a submitted Requests.
-To more easily and quickly view the one you submitted in the previous tutorial, click the up/down arrows to the right side of the **CREATED** column.
+To more easily and quickly view the one you submitted in the previous step, click the up/down arrows to the right side of the **CREATED** column.
 This sorts the list by submission time and date, and the most recent should display at or near the top row when sorted by descending order.

 ![image](../images/06_02_Purging_Request_List.png)